SeanShubin/hello/README.md

     - file system
     - system clock

-# Most tests should be both deterministic and fast
+# Tests should be both deterministic and fast
 - deterministic
     - we only access what the code can directly control
     - we do not access